Application of projection algorithms to differential equations: boundary value problems: Nonlinear boundary value problems

+$\omega_0 = \alpha$, $\omega_{N+1} = \beta$ and If $h<2/M$ where $M$ is as defined in Remark~\ref{rem:uniqueness} and the other conditions of Remark~\ref{rem:uniqueness} are satisfied, then this nonlinear system of equations has a unique solution \cite[page 86]{Keller68}.
+While many of our examples do not satisfy the conditions of Remark~\ref{rem:uniqueness}, uniqueness implies that we can easily measure the accuracy of a numerical approach, whereas if we have non-uniqueness it is much harder.

 Then we can compute our approximate numerical solution to the boundary value problem \eqref{bvp} by solving the feasibility problem: find $\omega \in \cap_{i=1}^N \Omega_i$.
-A solution is given by $y(x_i)={\omega}_{i}$.
-For the task, we employ a parallelized version of the Douglas-Rachford method as outlined below.
+An approximate numerical solution to \eqref{bvp} is then given by $y(x_i)={\omega}_{i}$.
+For the task, we employ both the method of alternating projections and a parallelized version of the Douglas-Rachford method as outlined below.

 \begin{remark} The astute reader will note that more complicated boundary conditions may be handled by appropriately modifying either or both of the equations $\omega_0 = \alpha$, $\omega_{N+1}=\beta$ though this could potentially lead to an enlarged problem of $N+2$ equations in $N+2$ unknowns.
 For example, the mixed condition $y(a) + \eta y'(a) = \alpha$ could translate to $\displaystyle \varphi_0(\omega) = \omega_{0} + \frac{\omega_{1} - \omega_{0}}{h} = \alpha$. \end{remark}